 Although our result is motivated within the context of the thermodynamics of computation, it is not restricted to systems that are conventionally considered to be computers.
 In fact, it is a general algorithmic bound on the heat generated by any system that undergoes the transformation $\xM$ while coupled to a thermal reservoir.
-For this reason, it may also be used to study the thermodynamics of other scenarios of interests at the level of individual instances, such as work extraction protocols \citep{del2011thermodynamic,skrzypczyk2014work,hovhannisyan2020charging} and algorithmic cooling protocols \citep{schulman2005physical,allahverdyan2011thermodynamic,raeisi2015asymptotic}.
+For this reason, it may also be used to study the thermodynamic properties of individual instances of other types of processes, including work extraction \citep{rio2011thermodynamic,skrzypczyk2014work,hovhannisyan2020charging} and algorithmic cooling \citep{schulman2005physical,allahverdyan2011thermodynamic,raeisi2015asymptotic} protocols.

 Our paper is structured as follows.
 In the next section, we provide preliminaries and discuss our setup.
-We derive our main result in \secref{bound}, and illustrate it with an example in \secref{Example}.
+We derive our main results in \secref{bound} and illustrate it with examples in \secref{Example}.
 We relate our approach to prior work in \secref{Relation-to-prior}.
-A brief discussion is in \secref{conclusion}.
-Derivations of our bound, as well as its achievability, are found in the appendices.
+A brief discussion follows in \secref{conclusion}.
+Derivations of our bound and its achievability are found in the appendices.